 Special Assistant to the General Manager

-Longtime Astros icon Craig Biggio has been a special assistant to the general manager since 2008.
-In his current role, Craig works in several areas, including with the baseball operations staff in its Major and minor league player development programs with special emphasis on instruction, the amateur draft and scouting, and Major and minor league talent evaluation.
-Craig was involved in the selection of new Astros Manager Bo Porter in 2012.
+Newly elected Hall of Famer and longtime Astros icon Craig Biggio is in his eighth season as a special assistant to the General Manager.
+In this role, Craig works in several areas, including with the baseball operations staff in its Major and minor league player development programs with special emphasis on instruction, the amateur draft and scouting, and Major and minor league talent evaluation.
 Additionally, Craig participates in the club's community development program.

 The franchise career leader in hits, games played, runs scored, and at-bats, Craig retired at the end of the 2007 season following a stellar, 20-year career, all with the Astros.
-His No. 7 was retired by the ballclub on August 17, 2008.
-In 2013, he was the top vote-getter on the Baseball Hall of Fame ballot, receiving 68.2 percent of the vote (need 75 percent for induction).
+His No. 7 was retired by the ballclub on Aug.
+17, 2008.

 He finished his career with 3,060 hits, 668 doubles, 291 home runs, 1,175 runs batted in, and a .281 career average in 2,850 games played.
 He remains the franchise leader in several categories, including hits, doubles, games played and runs scored (1844).